Biratnagar

-The city is home to various large and medium scale industries including the Biratnagar Jute Mills, the first large-scale industry of Nepal.
-Besides being considered as the industrial capital of Nepal, the city has contributed actively to the Nepalese democracy movement by being the birthplace of five prime ministers of democratic Nepal.
+As the home to Nepal's first large-scale industry, the Biratnagar Jute Mills, the city is also popularly known as the industrial capital of Nepal.
+The city has contributed actively to the Nepalese democracy movement by being the birthplace of five democratically elected prime ministers and that of an interim prime minister of Nepal.
 The latter claim is also evident from the fact that the first labor strike leading to the anti-Rana movement started from Biratnagar.

 Modern-day Biratnagar serves as an entry point to eastern Nepal as well as north-eastern India.
-It is the second Nepalese city, after Janakpur, to have a connection with the Indian Railways and the only city other than Birgunj to operate an integrated check post (ICP) on the Indian border.
+It is the second Nepalese city, after Janakpur, to have a connection with the Indian Railways and the city operates an integrated check post (ICP) on the Indian border.
+It is also the starting point of the Koshi highway, which forms one of the three crucial Nepalese north-south corridors that are designed to connect India and China via land.